 This course focuses on the central role that the creative arts play as an overall design element for early childhood care programs.
-Candidates learn to use drawing, painting, sculpture, drama, music, dance, and other modalities in planning learning activities for children.
+Candidates learn to use drawing, painting, sculpture, manipulative, drama, music, dance, and other modalities in planning learning activities for children.
 Through the arts, instructional strategies are explored that foster responsibility, autonomy, self-reliance, and positive social interactions.
 The course is taught in Navajo.
-It can be applied toward CDA Subject Area 2 (advancing children's physical and intellectual development).
-It also counts toward an Arizona ECE endorsement.
+It can be applied toward specified CDA coursework as identified in the "DC-NPC CDA Articulation for AA in Early Childhood Development Courses" matrix.
+See course articulation matrix for DC-NPC CDA transferability.
+Course also counts toward an Arizona ECE endorsement.